GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 To make it as smooth and as pleasant as possible for everyone to work together, we'll ask you to:

 1. **Communicate**.
 Let people know what you're working on, join discussion on the issues, and open your own!
 1. **Be and mindful of the contributors' and the maintainers' time**.
-Everyone here is providing their expertise benevolently.
-As much as we are thankful for detailed suggestions and reports, we may not be able to get to every one of them in a timely fashion.
-1. **Be respectful**.
-We consider that respect is essential for fullfilling and productive human relationships.
-We want to keep our projects welcoming for everyone.

-Also be sure to check our [Communication Guidelines]({{< ref "/open-source/guidelines/kind-communication-guidelines/index.md" >}})!
+Most people are helping benevolently.
+Help us all save time by writing precise bug reports and feature requests.
+1. **Be excellent to one another**.
+We're building a welcoming community and want to get people to work together. 🙂

 ## In short ##